MeisterSeSe/SpellCheckerEvaluation/README.md

 python src/spell_checker_setup.py  # Run evaluation only
 python src/visualizations.py  # Generate visualizations
 ```
-Note: To use spello, you need a pretrained model (or train own yourself xD) and place it in `data/pythonModels`.
+Note: To use spello, you need a pretrained model (or train one yourself xD) and place it in `data/pythonModels`.
 I used this [model](https://haptik-website-images.haptik.ai/spello_models/en.pkl.zip), unzip it and place it in `data/pythonModels`.
 ## Results Summary